-- The 'Business and performance', 'System of governance' and 'Risk profile' sections of the Solvency and Financial Condition Report; - Company templates \$05.01.02, \$05.02.01 and \$19.01.21; and - The written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').
+- a.
+The 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - b.
+Company templates S05.01.02, S05.02.01 and S19.01.21; and - c. the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').